Luxembourg country profile

 The Christian Social Party had been in government since 1979.

-Mr Bettel, the mayor of Luxembourg City between 2011 and 2013, is the country's first openly gay prime minister.
+Xavier Bettel, who had been the mayor of Luxembourg City between 2011 and 2013, is the country's first openly gay prime minister.

 Luxembourg exerts immense media clout and has a long tradition of operating radio and TV services for pan-European audiences, including those in France, Germany and the UK.